ranvis/php-ext-cbor/README.md

 - `'byte_wrap'` (default: `false`; values: `false` | `1`..`1024`)
   Break down `byte string` into multiple `h'...'` notation for every specified length.

-Note that when `CBOR_EDN` is specified, the function will not raise a data error (such as invalid UTF-8 sequences).
+Note that when `CBOR_EDN` is specified, the function will not throw an exception for data error (such as invalid UTF-8 sequences).
 It will instead print error in the result string as a comment.

 ### Classes

 #### Serializable

-When encoding classes that implements `Cbor\Serializable`, the encoder will call `cborSerialize()`.
+When encoding classes that implement `Cbor\Serializable`, the encoder will call `cborSerialize()`.
 Implementors may return data structure to serialize the instance, or throw an Exception to stop serializing.
-Classes that does not implement this interface cannot be serialized (aside from `stdClass` plain object).
+Classes that does not implement this interface generally cannot be serialized (aside from `stdClass` plain object).

 Although some classes such as PSR-7 `UriInterface` are serializable by default as described below, `Serializable` can take precedence.

 #### EncodeParams

-When the encoder encounters an `Cbor\EncodeParams` instance, it encodes `$value` instance variable with the specified `$params` flags and options added to the current flags and options.
+When the encoder encounters a `Cbor\EncodeParams` instance, it encodes `$value` instance variable with the specified `$params` flags and options added to the current flags and options.
 After encoding inner `$value`, those parameters are back to the previous state.
 This can be useful when you want to enforce specific parameters partially.

 `$params` array elements are: